memfault/interrupt/_drafts/separating-keys-from-firmware.md

 print(hexOut)
 ```

-### Generating Files and Keeping Them Tidy

-The next steps are to get the actual values of the parameters and to structure
-our files in a tidy fashion.
-In this example, we will store the unique
-parameters for IoT nodes in folders based on some name (e.g serial number) and
-keep track of which are used and which are free.
-In addition, we will create a
-human-readable file containing the same information as the HEX files to be
-stored in the same folder.
-We will continue with a structure like this: Free
-parameters are stored in `keys/free/<node_name>` and used parameters in
-`keys/used/<node_name>`.

-While the generation of the files and the registration of new devices could be
-done when programming new devices, I believe it is better to generate a bunch of
-files ahead of time.
-This makes the production setup more robust since it would
-not depend on some external service.
+### Automating File Generation

+Now that we have a file format and a script to generate it, let's create some
+provisioning files!

 Since we are registering our devices with TTN, we will use the TTN CLI
 (ttnctl)[^ttnctl] to register a new device in our selected TTN application and
 return the parameters that we want.
+This is done by calling `ttnctl devices
+register [node_name]` where `node_name` is a unique string we use to identify
+that node, oftentime this is simply the serial number of the device.

+While the generation of the files and the registration of new devices could be
+done just in time when programming new devices, I believe it is better to
+generate a bunch of files ahead of time.
+This makes the production setup more
+robust since it would not depend on some external service which may not be
+reachable from th factory floor.

+To keep things organized we will store all of our generated artifacts in folders
+based on the node name and keep track of which are used and which are free.
+We
+store free parameters are stored in `keys/free/<node_name>` and used parameters
+in `keys/used/<node_name>`.

+In addition to the hex file, we also generate a human-readable file containing
+the unique parameters files and store it in the same folder.
+It might come in
+handy!

-The shell script below registers a device,
+The shell script below registers a device, generates a human-readable file, and
-generates a human-readable file, and finally calls the python script to generate
+finally calls the python script to generate a corresponding HEX file.
+There is a
-a corresponding HEX file.
-There is a lot of sed commands here to get hold of the
+lot of sed commands here to get hold of the parameters we need, but the general
-parameters we need, but the general idea is what's important.
+idea is what's important.

 ```shell
 #!/usr/bin/env bash